Vernalhav/levada/README.md

     │   └── ...
     └── utils                   # Utility functions (playBeat is here!)
 ```
-The main logic of the application is contained in [the main page](/src/pages/mainPage.tsx), as it controls all other events.
+The main logic of the application is contained in [pages/MainPage/index.tsx](/src/pages/MainPage/index.tsx), as it controls all other events.

 # TODO:
 - Scoring system!!